yan9900/ma_quadruped_lab/README.md

 - `Easy to Reorganize` Provides a direct workflow, allowing for fine-grained definition of environment logic.
 - `Isolation` Work outside the core Isaac Lab repository, ensuring that the development efforts remain self-contained.
+- `Long-term support` This repository will be updated with the updates of isaac sim and isaac lab, and will be supported for a long time.

 ## Installation